CDRT/docs/bios/settings/thinkstation/cpusetup.md

 One of 2 possible states:

 1. **Enabled** – Default.
 Intel(R) Virtualization Technology allows PC platforms to run multiple applications and operating systems simultaneously in independent partitions, to help to manage and protect the multi-functional capabilities of PCs.
-2. Disabled – Intel(R) Virtualization Technology is turned off and following items get “Disabled” status and become unavailable:<br>
+2. Disabled – Intel(R) Virtualization Technology is turned off and following items get `Disabled` status and become unavailable:<br>
   a.
 VT-d Feature<br>
   b.
 TxT